 The extensive mango orchards of Kailash Farms are situated around seven hours north of Delhi, at the foothills of the Shivalik range in Punjab.
 The welcoming owners recently ventured into farm tourism, and they've built attractive guest rooms and cottages amid the mango trees on their sprawling property.
 Orchard walks and bicycle rides through the orchards, fruit picking, and tractor rides are all offered.
 There's even a swimming pool!
 A perfect family getaway among nature, the kids will never be bored.
-Rates start from around 3,800 rupees per night including breakfast.
+Expect to pay 5,800 rupees per night, including breakfast and farm activities.
 Visit their website for more information.

 Baghaan Orchard Retreat, Garhmukteshwar, Uttar Pradesh

 This delicious mango festival was started in 2013 by female mango grower Jyotsana Kaur Habibullah at her mango orchard, with the aim of promoting the region's mangoes, and supporting small farmers and women in agriculture.
+It takes place over three days and includes orchard visits, mango food festival, farmers market, cultural events, and a seminar.
 The finest mangoes are available for sampling and purchase direct from the farmers at the festival.
 There are also delicious mango delicacies, mango eating contests, and plenty of children's activities.
 Food at the festival is cooked by locals in the village.
 Folk music and dances will entertain the crowd under the mango trees.

-- Where: Mango orchards near Lucknow, and Janeshwar Mishra Park in Lucknow.
+- Where: Orchard Malihabad near Lucknow, and Janeshwar Mishra Park in Lucknow.